England with work to do after New Zealand defiance

 But Williamson and Nicholls dropped anchor with dead-batted defence.
 Nicholls survived an inside edge flashing past Pope at short leg when he had eight.

-The brief burst with the second new ball could not part them and New Zealand have the likes Daryl Mitchell, Blundell, Michael Bracewell and Southee still to come on Monday.
+The brief burst with the second new ball could not part them and New Zealand have the likes of Daryl Mitchell, Blundell, Michael Bracewell and Southee still to come on Monday.

 Southee chaos precedes Kiwi defiance